approov/quickstart-android-kotlin-retrofit/SHAPES-EXAMPLE.md

 ## ADD THE APPROOV DEPENDENCY

-he Approov integration is available via [`maven`](https://mvnrepository.com/repos/central).
+The Approov integration is available via [`maven`](https://mvnrepository.com/repos/central).
 This allows inclusion into the project by simply specifying a dependency in the `gradle` files for the app.

 The `approov-service-retrofit` dependency needs to be added as follows to the `app/build.gradle:38` at the app level: